Fourth Order Gravity, Scalar-Tensor-Vector Gravity, and Galaxy Rotation Curves: Conclusions

-Of course no claim is made that we have proposed a definitive alternative to dark matter in galaxies, especially considering that any such proposals must also be studied for their role on cosmological scales, where dark matter is crucial for understanding structure formation.
-Our principal motive is to highlight that the role of averaged gravitational effects may not yet be fully understood on galactic scales, and even a percentage effect would be of interest and worth establishing accurately.
+The fact that the modified acceleration law discussed in this paper also arises from apparently independent considerations as in STVG and MOND, is intriguing and suggests that further investigation would be of interest.

 {\bf Acknowledgements} : One of the authors (TPS) is grateful to Roustam Zalaletdinov for extensive discussions and collaboration during the early part of this work, and for telling him about the work of Szekeres, and his own work, on gravitational quadrupole polarization.
-The solution (54) of the biharmonic equation was found jointly with RZ, during the latter's visit to TIFR.
-Priti would like to thank her colleagues specially Kinjalk Lochan and Satyabrata Sahu for very helpful discussions on STVG theory.
-She would also like to thank Harshal Bhadkamkar, Pankaj Kushwaha and Anuradha Gupta for helping in numerical work.
-Thanks are also due to Aniket Agrawal, J. R. Brownstein, John Moffat and Viktor T. Toth for useful conversations.
+The solution (\ref{20eqn}) of the biharmonic equation was found jointly with RZ, during the latter's visit to TIFR.
+Thanks are due to Aniket Agrawal, J. R. Brownstein, John Moffat and Viktor T. Toth for useful conversations, and also to Eric Adelberger, Marco Bruni, Patrick DasGupta, Eiichiro Komatsu and Cenalo Vaz.